ARM-software/psa-api/doc/crypto/about/about.rst

     This document refers to the following documents.

-    .. reference-table:: Arm documents referenced by this document
-        :filter: arm

-    .. reference-table:: Other documents referenced by this document
+    .. reference-table:: Documents referenced by this document
-        :filter: non-arm
         :sorted:

 .. include:: terms